 3. Top Performing Pages

 SE Ranking shows which specific pages drive the most traffic for competitors.
-This reveals their content strategy—are they winning with long-form guides?
-Product reviews?
-Comparison posts?
+This reveals their content strategy—are they winning with long-form guides, product reviews, or comparison posts?

-Insight: I noticed my top competitor gets 40% of their traffic from 5-6 pillar posts, not hundreds of thin posts.
-This shifted my strategy from quantity to quality—I now focus on creating fewer but more comprehensive posts.
+I noticed one competitor gets 40% of their traffic from 5–6 pillar posts, not hundreds of thin posts.
+This shifted my own strategy from quantity to quality.

 Where SE Ranking Falls Short?